rgitrepo/kubernetes-beginner-to-pro/docs/day2/admission-controllers.md

 3. **Enforcing Security Policies on Pods**:
    - Ensure that all pods comply with the organization's security standards by validating their configurations.

+### Example:
+- **Memory Allocation**:
+  - If a pod requests 1GB of storage, but the company's policy only allows 800MB, the Mutating Admission Controller can modify this request to fit within the allowed limits before it proceeds further.

 ## Advanced Use Cases